Sharonevv/Data-Analysis-Portfolio/week1/notes.md

 - Filtering and sorting together creates clean, readable query results.

 ## Reflections
-I can now:
-- Sort my results by one or more columns.
-- Combine tables using the INNER JOIN.
-- Apply filtering while sorting.
-- Maintain professional GitHub structure with clickable lesson links.
+I learned how to sort results by one or more columns, combine tables using the INNER JOIN, apply filtering while sorting as well as maintaining a professional GitHub structure with clickable lesson links.